GuccioGucci/contented/README.md

 ## Introduction

 Contented is a TypeScript library for performing type coercion at run-time.
-To this end, Contented introduces run-time representations of primitive types, such as strings, which can be then mixed and matched to describe compound types.
+To this end, Contented introduces run-time representations of primitive types, such as `string`, which can be then mixed and matched to describe compound types.

 ```typescript
 const Image = combine(